 By this date you will need to ensure that all of your staff holding the newly created ‘Senior Manager Functions’ are fully aware of their responsibilities and are capable of fulfilling them.
 You will then have another 12 months (9th December 2020) to train all other staff accordingly.

-We strongly recommend that you start planning for the implementation of the new rules from January 2019.
+We strongly recommend that you start planning for the implementation of the new rules immediately.

 How will these changes impact you?